JessicaRodriguesFelix/rest-api-golang-postgres/README.md

      * initial migration to our db

  - Fiber - It's an Express-inspired Go web framework built of Fasthttp, the fastest HTTP engine for Go.
 It was used in our project to handle operations such as routing/endpoints and middleware.

+ - Fiber Template HTML: It's a template package that provides wrappers for multiple template engines.
+For our project we've used the engine html.

+ -